 Each lesson is designed to take 90 minutes.
-If you work in shorter class periods you can break this down into two 45 minute sessions.
+If you work in shorter class periods, you can break this down into two 45 minute sessions.

-It is important to establish work groups for the pupils.
+It is important to establish student groups.
 Groups of two work well.
-Ensure that each of the pupils has a copy of the Student Worksheet for recording their design process.
-Alternatively, they can use their own preferred method for recording their design journey.
-They will also need the LEGO MINDSTORMS Education EV3 Core Set (one set for every two pupils is recommended).
+Ensure that each student has a copy of the Student Worksheet for recording their design process, or alternatively, they can use their own preferred method for recording their design journey.
+They will also need the LEGO MINDSTORMS Education EV3 Core Set (one set for every two students is recommended).